 5. Nose Creek Park: Fully fenced-in area on the south side of Nose Creek Park.
 Parking is available on the east side of the enclosed area.
 (Nose Creek Off Leash Park will be expanding this summer.
 The existing dog park will remain open during the expansion.)

-Pet owners are responsible for cleaning up after their pets in order to help keep all areas within the City well maintained for everyone to use and enjoy.
+Pet owners are responsible for cleaning up after their pets.
 Please ensure that pets are in control at all times - on or off of a leash.